 The Florida Veterinary Scholars Program provides an opportunity for veterinary students to engage in hypothesis-driven research over a 10-12 week period.
 For UF students, this happens between the 1st and 2nd years.
 The mission is to expose veterinary students to career opportunities in biomedical research.
 This may include Industry (drug development, testing, marketing), Government (CDC, NIH, USDA) and Academia.

 Who is eligible?
-How does the application process work?
 Where does the money come from?
 What are the critical dates I need to be aware of?
-Answers to these questions and more…
+View our “Frequently Asked Questions” page for answers to these questions and more…

 If you are interested in obtaining research experience during your DVM degree, you should strongly consider applying.
 This is a really exciting program which provides a stipend for you to participate in research full time over the coming summer (2020).
 Participating in this program is a great way to gain exposure to aspects of veterinary medicine other than clinical practice, and also a unique way to get to know faculty members outside of the classroom.